daniezy/me/set2/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.

-excerise 2 prints 'MC hammer'
+exersze 2 prints 'MC hammer'

+- leanred how to write scripts